How is the ODC Network involved?

 Yes, the wetland mitigation bank has been placed under a conservation easement that is held by the MDEQ.
 Once the site is deemed to be a successful wetland, the site will be managed as a natural wetland area and no other development activities can occur on the property.

-Is the ODCMG wetland mitigation bank open to the Public?
+Is the ODC Network wetland mitigation bank open to the Public?

-Yes, for certain uses, however the property is privately owned by ODCMG and may close for certain events or seasonally as determined necessary by ODCMG.
-The ODCMG encourages passive recreational and educational use of the wetland mitigation bank.
+Yes, for certain uses, however the property is privately owned by the ODC Network and may close for certain events or seasonally as determined necessary by our leadership team.
+We encourage passive recreational and educational use of the wetland mitigation bank.
 However, hunting, motorized vehicle use, and any activity which may alter the flora or fauna of the property is not allowed.

 When and how are credits purchased?